EMD DDA40X: History

-The DDA40X is 98 ft long.
+The DDA40X is 98 ft 5 in long.
 The frames were fabricated by the John Mohr Company of Chicago, because they were too large for EMD's factory.
-The use of more than one prime mover in a single locomotive was not new; the E-series were popular dual-engine locomotives, and Baldwin had produced (but not sold) a locomotive with four diesel engines.
+The use of more than one prime mover in a single locomotive was not new; the E-series were popular dual-engine locomotives, and Baldwin had produced, but not sold, a locomotive with four diesel engines.

 The X in the model number stood for experimental, as DDA40X Centennials were testbeds for technology that would go into future EMD products.
-UP frequently used these locomotives to haul heavy freights.
-Each unit successfully ran about 2000000 mi before they were retired from revenue service in 1985.
-The modular electronic control systems later used in EMD Dash-2 models were first used on the DDA40X and the 4,200 hp SD45X.
+The modular electronic control systems later used in EMD Dash-2 models were first used on the DDA40X and the 4200 hp SD45X.
 All DDA40X units included a new load test circuit, whose dynamic braking resistors allowed units to load test without a track-side load test box.
-Gearing was 59:18, allowing 80 mph on freight trains.
+Gearing was 59:18, allowing 90 mph on freight trains.

+Union Pacific 6933, with another DDA40X and a GP30, hauls a TOFC train through Riverside, California in March 1979.

 The DDA40X has a wide nose akin to those on the F45 and FP45 cowl units.
 These cabs were superficially similar to the Canadian comfort cab introduced by Canadian National in 1973, though without the structural reinforcements of the Canadian design.

 Other experiments were conducted during the service life of these locomotives.
 A few of the units were fitted with Federal Signal Thunderbolt air raid sirens to warn track-side personnel when away from grade crossings, but the results were inconclusive.
 Another test included the modular electrical components, which was successful.
 This made for easier diagnosis of electrical problems.
 These modifications were used in all future locomotives built by EMD.

-Despite their excellent performance and relatively good efficiency, these units were costly to maintain, which ultimately prompted Union Pacific to begin placing them into storage in the early 1980s.
-But in early 1984, as rail traffic rebounded, Union Pacific brought 25 units out of storage and rebuilt them to return to service.
+Union Pacific frequently used these locomotives to haul heavy freights, and each unit ran about 2000000 mi over its service life.
+Despite their excellent performance and relatively good efficiency, the units were increasingly costly to maintain, which ultimately prompted Union Pacific to begin placing them into storage in the early 1980s.
+In February 1984, as rail traffic rebounded, Union Pacific brought 25 units out of storage and rebuilt them to return to service.
 All locomotives were finally retired by 1986.

 Twelve DDA40X units are preserved by various museums, while another unit survives as a source of spare parts for other locomotives.
 UP 6936, the sole operating unit, was owned by Union Pacific and was used in excursion service until 2016.
 In 2022, this locomotive was donated by Union Pacific to the Railroading Heritage of Midwest America, which returned the locomotive to operation.
 6936 was operated by the museum for the first time in August 2023.